finbarrmccarthy/Tika/README.md

-This is a simple PHP Wrapper for Apache Tika.
+This is a ZF2 Wrapper for Apache Tika.

-It allows the developer to retrieve text, metadata and language from complex documents.
+It allows you to retrieve text, metadata and language from complex documents.